ccarswell/log-emailer/README.md

 ## Installation in Salesforce Marketing Cloud

 1) Locate source Data Extension to use
 2) Ensure this Data Extension has a "Date" type column (for ordering) and a "Constant" column.
-The Data Extension that will be retrieved requires a numeric field called with a default value of 1.
+This Data Extension requires a numeric field with a default value of 1.
 This allows retrieval of all records in the Data Extension.
 Example: ConstantForLog
 3) Create an HTML based email and insert the main.html code
 4) Update the following variables to suit your solution: